blairrorani/blairrorani-old/_posts/2016-2-1-creating-engagement.md

 If you're in the learning and development or training industry you'll often be asked to design training.
 Training (think elearning, slides, user guides) are basically tools for providing information (probably with a quiz at the end).
 These tools typically aren't about producing action.
 They are focussed on compliance and telling people information before they actually need to use it.

 Tools that enable action are used by people practising a skill in a real or simulated situation.
-Yes you might need to providing information to people while they are practising.
+Yes you might need to provide information to people while they are practising.
 The difference between traditional training and enabling action is that people are putting that info to use and referring to it where and when they need it, not just so they can click through another elearning course.

 Change designers use stories, visual communication, games, digital technology and design thinking to create alignment.